 - Make a payroll register

-- File tax payments and payroll reports
+- File payroll reports

 Each operates in a system that you can devise for maximum efficiency and minimal effort.
 There is no such thing as a perfect system, as there are many complexities in business that make this impossible.
 However, that does not mean that there isn’t a system that best fits your company.

 Taxes may be unavoidable, but choosing to ignore them will make things much worse.
 You could be forced to pay 2% penalty for 1-5 days late settlement; 5% for 6-15 days late payment, and 10% for more than 16 days late or within 10 days since the initial notice from the IRS.
 The maximum penalty can reach up to 15%.

 Some countries add more penalties to this.
 You can even be accused of tax evasion and put behind bars for a lengthy amount of time.
 Avoid these nasty penalties by knowing the right tax schedule of your country and paying punctually.